hananagohir/Python-Workshop-Project/README.md

 The goal of this project is to convert any image-to-text-to-speech using python.
 The python script will acheive the following:

-*Open the image
+* Open the image
--Convert the image to string of text
+* Convert the image to string of text
--Convert text to speech
+* Convert text to speech
--Play the audio
+* Play the audio

-* Item 1
-* Item 2
-* Item 3
-  * Sub Item A
-  * Sub Item B